Watch Kenny Wallace and Jeff Hammond Discuss Current Supply Chain and Shipping Challenges

 However, if you do not have two or more months, look at hybrid solutions like using a mix of airfreight (for the most time critical shipping volume) and containerized ocean freight (for the less time critical volume).
 One unseen benefit of airfreight is the elimination of the storage fees levied when containers get stuck at a port.

 PPLUS Global has been providing “best in class” custom solutions for its customers over the past 30 years.
 We use industry-leading technology, supported by dedicated teams to coordinate all aspects of your freight no matter the destination.
-Contact us for up to the minute information on container availability, as well as all of the options available to accomplish your freight needs.
+Contact us for container availability, as well as all of the options available to accomplish your freight needs.